Skip to content

 Analyze allocation pressure

 Use allocation profiles when heap usage, allocation rate, or GC pressure rises.
-Start with the largest allocation symbols, then inspect the stack paths that lead to those allocations.
+Start with Allocation Summary, then inspect the stack paths that lead to those allocations.

 • Allocation profiles show where object creation happens under the selected service and time range.